nyorain/vil/docs/own/done.md

+- [x] overlay: looks very different depending on whether the application uses srgb or not.
+Fix that!
+		- [x] imgui rendering: in fragment shader, convert to srgb manually when rendering on unorm image

+- [x] fix iro:water xfb output drawing issue. somehow we draw too many vertices?
+	  EDIT: nope, not xfb but vertex input causes issues {fixed, but found the new, related indexed-drawing-truncated-vertex-buffers issue, see next-vertex-iteration section}
+- [x] fix vertex viewer input issues (e.g. with a7c)

+match rework 2, electric boogaloo
+- [x] use LCS in hook already.
+  See node 2305 for details.
+  The final find operation could then either be LCS (careful! might have a lot more commands here than sections for 'match') Or - e.g. inside a render pass without blending - be independent of the order of draw commands.
+	- for action commands inside small (non-solid-renderpass) blocks: do LCS
+	- for big blocks: do best-match.
+In this case something like relID is useful.
+Maybe build it on-the-fly? should be a lot cheaper, only needed for very few blocks compared to *everything*
+	- for order-independent (e.g. no blend/additive) renderpasses we probably
+	  want order-independency anyways, so just local-best-match -> don't hook every cb with matching command.
+At least do a rough check on other commands/record structure.
+Otherwise (e.g. when just selecting a top-level barrier command) we very quickly might get >10 hooks per frame.
+- [x] investigate why conditional rendering vulkan sample is so slow when hooked
+      guess: we have *a lot* of sections due to the BeginConditionalRendering calls (a lot of them).
+Investigate whether matching is working as well and fast as desired
+	- check if lower branchTreshold would help
+	{gone in release mode but found a couple of bugs related to matching}
 - [x] Fix dev.gui modification.
 Make it threadsafe.
 E.g. accessed via all resource destruction, can happen in any thread.
 Caused a crash with doom.
 	- [x] gui shouldn't be owned by overlay (and therefore swapchain),